mobu-of-the-world/emobu/CONTRIBUTING.md

 ### Setup

-Needs elm and nodejs for development.\
+Needs nodejs for first step.\
-Author is using [asdf](https://asdf-vm.com/) to install them.\
-This repository manage the language versions with [.tool-versions](.tool-versions).
-So you can install them as below.

-`asdf install`

-Then requires to install npm dependencies.
+Next step needs npm dependencies.
+It includes elm compiler.

 `npm install`

-If you use vscode, installing elm-test, elm-format and elm-review into global makes better experience.
+If you use vscode, installing elm-test, elm-format and elm-review into global might make better experience.

 ### `npm run dev`